What is ear barotrauma?

 - driving through mountains

 likely to experience ear barotrauma.

-and young children are also particularly vulnerable to this condition.
+and young children are also at risk to this condition.
 A child’s eustachian

-tube is smaller than an adult’s and it may get
+tube is smaller and positioned differently than an adult’s and it may get

 blocked more easily.
 When babies and toddlers cry on an airplane during takeoff